Mert1980/hyf-alumni-platform/README.md

 ## Technology-Tool-Stack
 It is build by *HTML5, CSS3, Material UI, MongoDB, Express, NodeJS and ReactJS (**MERN Stack***).
 The tools used in front-end are described below.

 - **React** : React. js is an open-source JavaScript library that is used for building user interfaces specifically for single-page applications.
 It's used for handling the view layer for web and mobile apps.
 React also allows us to create reusable UI components.
-Please see for details (https://reactjs.org/docs/getting-started.html)
+For more info (https://reactjs.org/docs/getting-started.html)
 - **Axios** : Axios is a Javascript library used to make HTTP requests from node.js or XMLHttpRequests from the browser that also supports the ES6 Promise API.
-Please see for details (https://github.com/axios/axios)
+For more info (https://github.com/axios/axios)
-- **Material UI** : Bootstrap is a potent front-end framework used to create modern websites and web apps.
-It's open-source and free to use, yet features numerous HTML and CSS templates for UI interface elements such as buttons and forms.
-Bootstrap also supports JavaScript extensions.
-Please see for details (https://material-ui.com/)
+- **Material UI** : Material is an adaptable system of guidelines, components, and tools that support the best practices of user interface design.
+Backed by open-source code, Material streamlines collaboration between designers and developers, and helps teams quickly build beautiful products.
+For more info (https://material-ui.com/) (https://material.io/design)

 ---